Chart Color Schemes

 Kingston Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kingston Beach's dwellings, as per the latest Census, were 82.5% houses and 17.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in Kingston Beach was 46.6%, with mortgaged dwellings at 28.3% and rented ones at 25.1%.
-The median monthly mortgage repayment was $1,577, higher than Hobart metro's $1,517.
-Median weekly rent was $380, compared to Hobart metro's $350.
-Nationally, Kingston Beach's mortgage repayments were lower than the average of $1,863, while rents exceeded the national figure of $375.
+Kingston Beach's dwelling structures, as per the latest Census, consisted of 82.5% houses and 17.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in Kingston Beach stood at 46.6%, with mortgaged dwellings at 28.3% and rented ones at 25.1%.
+The median monthly mortgage repayment was $1,577, higher than Hobart metro's average of $1,517.
+Median weekly rent in Kingston Beach was $380, compared to Hobart metro's $350.
+Nationally, Kingston Beach's mortgage repayments were lower at $1,577 versus Australia's average of $1,863, while rents were higher at $380 compared to the national figure of $375.

 Frequently Asked Questions - Housing